-

 An homage to the Bard

-Although Shakespeare gardens are common in the United States, including in New York’s Central Park, UWA’s garden is among the first of its kind in Australia.
-It was planted in 2018 to complement Shakespeare’s influence on the New Fortune Theatre.
+Although Shakespeare gardens are common in North America, including in New York’s Central Park, UWA’s garden is among the first of its kind in Australia.

 The garden is a communal space where staff, students and visitors can collaborate, study or re-read their favourite Shakespeare play.
 Spend a quiet afternoon here and you might find yourself sharing a corner with one of UWA’s famous peafowl who call the Arts area home.